 The review will consider the information used in the initial decision, as well as any further information you provide in support of your internal review application.

-If you are unhappy with the outcome of the insurer's internal review then you can have the work capacity decision reviewed by us.
+If you are unhappy with the outcome of the insurer's internal review, SIRA can then review the work capacity decision.

-You may seek assistance from a legal practitioner regarding an application for merit review by SIRA.
-The insurer is liable to pay costs for advice given in connection with an application or proposed application for merit review of an original work capacity decision made by the insurer from 16 December 2016.
+You may seek advice from a legal practitioner about an application (or proposed application) for merit review of an original work capacity decision made by the insurer on or after 16 December 2016.

-For guidance regarding work capacity assessments and decisions refer to the Guidelines for claiming workers compensation Aug 2016 (effective from 1 August 2016 for all claim activities).
+For guidance regarding work capacity assessments and decisions refer to the Guidelines for claiming workers compensation (effective from 1 August 2016).

-For guidance regarding work capacity assessments and decisions prior to 1 August 2016 see the Guidelines for Work Capacity Decision Internal Reviews by Insurers and Merit Reviews by the Authority, Guidelines for Claiming Compensation benefits, and the Work Capacity Guidelines 2013.
-They were effective 11 October 2013 – 31 July 2016.
+For guidance regarding work capacity assessments and decisions prior to 1 August 2016 see the Guidelines for work capacity decision internal reviews by insurers and merit reviews by the Authority, Guidelines for claiming compensation benefits, and the work capacity guidelines 2013.
+These guidelines were effective from 11 October 2013 to 31 July 2016.

-The Workers Compensation Commission (WCC) can make decisions about claim liability and weekly payments of compensation but does not have decision making powers for work capacity decisions
+The Workers Compensation Commission (WCC) can make decisions about claim liability and weekly payments of compensation but it does not have decision-making powers in relation to work capacity decisions.

 A review of a work capacity decision may operate to stay (temporarily suspend) the work capacity decision that is under review.
 The insurer will explain how a stay may apply to your circumstances.